Openfisca-NSW/openfisca_nsw_community_gaming/README.md

-# $EXT_NAME
+# openfisca_nsw_community_gaming

 This is a template for making extensions in NSW.

 ## Initialising

 You'll need to rename the openfisca_nsw_extension_template directory to the name of your extension.
-Also edit README.md, setup.py & Makefile, and replace $EXT_NAME with the name of your extension.
+Also edit README.md, setup.py & Makefile, and replace openfisca_nsw_community_gaming with the name of your extension.
 Replace $SHORT_NAME with a shortened name for it, for example openfisca-nsw-rules-kids-vouchers is shortened to "kids".
 This just makes it easier to switch to the virtual env.